microsoft/presidio/docs/development.md

     2. `pipenv run pylint analyzer`
     3. `pipenv run pip freeze`

-    #### Alternatively, activate the virtual environment and use the commands without the 'pipenv run' prefix
+#### Alternatively, activate the virtual environment and use the commands by starting a pipenv shell:

+1. Start shell:

     ```
-    $ pipenv shell
+    pipenv shell
+    ```
+2. Run commands in the shell

+    ```
-    $ pytest
+    pytest
-    $ pylint analyzer
+    pylint analyzer
-    $ pip freeze
+    pip freeze
     ```

 ## Development notes